* Update 101120: an exhibition in Hitchin, Hertfordshire, promoting the book, was vandalised

 A FORMER HACKNEY COUNCILLOR is about to become a bestselling author.
-Loving Dalston does not normally make predictions but Patrick Vernon’s non-fiction book, which he has co-written and which is published today Thursday, is an entry in a gap that our society is only now trying to fill.
+Loving Dalston does not normally make predictions but Patrick Vernon’s non-fiction book, 100 Great Black Britons, which he has co-written and which is published today Thursday, is a plug in a gap that our society is only now trying to fill.

 A must for students, this compilation of mini biographies, will also make a valuable contribution to the knowledge of their elders, adding great chunks of the British story mostly left out by the schools tasked with telling it.